 - Letter(s) of commitment from Northeastern University faculty member(s) who will serve as mentors and hosts (see below).

-Applicants are asked to submit all materials online through the Northeastern Human Resources application system with letters of commitment sent directly to Kathleen Kenney, Program Coordinator, email@example.com.
+Applicants are asked to submit all materials online through the Northeastern Human Resources application system with letters of commitment sent directly to Kathleen Kenney, Assistant Director ADVANCE, email@example.com.
 Incomplete submissions will not be reviewed.

 Letters of Commitment